"We built computers, robots... whole unmanned armies, and no one ever asked: What happens when the enemy steals the keys?"

 This is also implied to be the case for the Golden Ending, should Menendez's plans get derailed by Chloe.
 Also, with President Bosworth alive, the US would find itself once more in a position to lead the world, albeit alongside China.

-Admiral Briggs: America and China, working together.
-Sec. of Defence: You should be damn proud of yourself, Admiral.
+Admiral Briggs: America and China joining forces truly marks the beginning of a new era.
+Sec. of Defence: And one that you should be damn proud of, Admiral.

 Anachronic Order: The story jumps back and forth between David's storyline in 2025 and Woods' flashbacks to two separate years in the '80s (1986 and 1989), with both storylines alternating back and forth for the majority of the game.